Auberge Maki no Oto Toyama

 The floor-to-ceiling windows look out onto the classic satoyama landscape with fields of flowers, rice and vegetables of various kinds, and the forest and mountains beyond.

 This is the ryokan’s “Executive Room,” and is suitable for two to four guests.
 It features a natural fusion of Japanese and Western design, with a tatami-floored washitsu living/sleeping room and a separate Western-style bedroom with comfortable twin beds.
 A couch and chairs grace the sitting area, and the spacious veranda looks out onto the lovely satoyama landscape.
-This 57-sq.-meter room also boasts a big, beautiful bathtub with a Jacuzzi.
-RESERVATION
+This 57-sq.-meter room also boasts a big, beautiful bathtub with a Jacuzzi. ¥ 70,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.
+REQUEST THIS ROOM

 FACILITIES &